rbourgeois33/rbourgeois33.github.io/docs/posts/post2.md

 ```
 can be shown to have a computational intensity $CI_{\text{naive}}^{\text{matmul}}=\mathcal{O}(1)$, which is terrible !
 On the other hand, the well-known blocked implementation that splits and iterates over $b\times b$ sub-blocks of the matrices has a computational intensity of  $CI_{\text{blocked}}^{\text{matmul}}=\mathcal{O}(b)$, assuming that the blocks fit in fast memory.

 So, you might wonder, what should I do ?
 How do I know if there is a better algorithm ?
 Well, a theoretical upper bound on the computational intensity has been found and is given by $CI_{\text{blocked}}^{\text{matmul}}=\mathcal{O}(\sqrt{M})$, and if you ever write a new dense matmul implementation, you should strive to reach it.
 And notice ! the blocked algortihm reaches that bound.
-Indeed, since the blocks fit in fast memory, $3b^2 <=M$ $\implies$ $b=\mathcal{O}(\sqrt{M})$.
+Indeed, since the blocks fit in fast memory, $3b^2 <M$ $\implies$ $b=\mathcal{O}(\sqrt{M})$.
 This is the whole point of *communication avoiding algorithms* research: computing lower bounds and finding algorithm that reaches them.
 Again, if you find this interesting, consider looking at this [brilliant introduction](https://www.youtube.com/watch?v=sY3bgirw--4).

 ## Conclusion

 Well, all that is quite fascinating, but also overwhelming don't you think ?
 Well, you might not have to think about all this lower bound theory to get good speedups.
 In [my first post on GPU kernel optimisation](post1.md) I go over frequent coding mistakes that leads to extra useless communications.
-In that posr, I don't want to even try to pretend that I can help you computing nor reaching the theoretical communication lower bound for your algorithm.
-This is just too general to be discussed in a blogpost, and as we saw, it constitutes a resarch topic on it's own and implies a deep re-thinking of the algorithms and data structures.
+In that post, I will not give guidelines to reach theoritical lower bounds for your case.
+This is just too general to be discussed in a blogpost.
+As we saw, it constitutes a resarch topic on it's own and implies a deep re-thinking of the algorithms and data structures.
 No, here we will stay simple and focus on the following: given a GPU kernel, what frequent coding mistakes should we avoid to limit the amount of data we load/store from slow memory.